-The Private Wealth Management Division provides order execution for retail and professional clients.
+Private Wealth Management provided order execution for retail and professional clients.

-The starting presumption is that retail clients do legitimately rely on GS to protect their interests in relation to pricing and other elements of the transaction that may be affected by the choice made by GS in executing the relevant order (i.e. GS owes a duty of best execution to retail clients).
+The starting presumption was that retail clients did legitimately rely on GS to protect their interests in relation to pricing and other elements of the transaction that may be affected by the choice made by GS in executing the relevant order (i.e. GS owes a duty of best execution to retail clients).

-Subject to any specific instructions, GS will generally give the highest priority to:
+Subject to any specific instructions, GS generally gave the highest priority to: